-- > An impairment loss of €100,819 thousand for the adjustment to fair value of the investment property and projects nearing completion of Gruppo IGD's Italian companies, based on independent appraisals as of 31 December 2023; - ➤ An impairment loss of €6,300 thousand for the adjustment to fair value of the investment property of the Romania subsidiary Win Magazin SA, based on independent appraisals as of 31 December 2023.
+An impairment loss of €6,300 thousand for the adjustment to fair value of the investment property of the Ro-> An impairment loss of €8,309 thousand on right-of-use mania subsidiary Win Magazin SA, based on independent assets from the application of IFRS 16, including increases appraisals as of 31 December 2023. for the year;

-Net impairment losses on work in progress and inventory (€742 thousand) reflect (i) an impairment loss of €409 thousand on the Porto Grande expansion and (ii) an impairment loss of €333 thousand on the Officine (residential), Molo, Lips, and Arsenale sections of Porta a Mare based on independent appraisals as of 31 December 2023.
+Net impairment losses on work in progress and inventory > An impairment loss of €21,179 thousand for extraordi-(€742 thousand) reflect (i) an impairment loss of €409 nary maintenance on freehold and leasehold properties of thousand on the Porto Grande expansion and (ii) an im-Gruppo IGD's Italian companies and reclassifications from pairment loss of €333 thousand on the Officine (residenassets under construction; tial), Molo, Lips, and Arsenale sections of Porta a Mare > An impairment loss of €1,415 thousand for extraordinary based on independent appraisals as of 31 December 2023.